SuchithSridhar/nvim-treesitter-context/README.md

 NOTE from Suchi: This is a fork of the original version just to temporarily support the markdown format.
 Usage: `'suchithsridhar/nvim-treesitter-context'`.

+NOTE from Suchi (2024-05-23): This issue has been fixed in the original nvim-treesitter-context plugin and this repository is required.
+Hence, I will be archiving this repository.

 Here is the issue in the original repository that talks about this:
 [issue](https://github.com/nvim-treesitter/nvim-treesitter-context/issues/289#issuecomment-1804043595)